crime prevention through deterrence

 One of the notable advantages of Broken Windows Policing is its efficacy in diminishing rates of minor crimes across various urban settings.
 This approach emphasizes the importance of maintaining order by enforcing laws related to quality-of-life offenses.
 The strategy is grounded in the theory that addressing minor infractions can prevent the escalation of criminal behavior, thereby contributing to a safer urban environment.

-See also 20 Pros and Cons of Buick Envision
+See also 20 Pros and Cons of Part Time Legislature in Texas

 The effectiveness of Broken Windows Policing in reducing low-level criminal activities is supported by several key factors: